vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We've found that the `delay = yes` component is essential to this configuration but is not well documented or in the default configuration files.
 Without this setting, anytime there is a change in Redis services backend location (such as after a update, resize, or an HA event) the Stunnel client does not automatically reconnect to the database, leaving Mastodon services in a failed state and without the ability to communicate to Redis until the Stunnel service is restarted.

+#### Stunnel Alternatives

+There has been discussion within the Mastodon project of replacing the Ruby libraries used to connect to Redis, as the existing code is end of life.
+These alternatives include native support for TLS connections, which will negate the need for this component.
+We hope to be able to test and integrate these alternatives in the coming months.

 ### Elastic Search